mrzealot/preprocessorblog/_posts/2022-11-09-yuval-noah-harari-sapiens.md

 ## Summary

-Isn't it fun to stroll through the history of the world in half an hour?
-Especially since it's (I think) more useful than 12 classes combined...
-But even for a blog post, it's still pretty damn long, so we'll just very briefly summarise the most important lessons:
+Isn't it fun to breeze through the entire history of the world in about half an hour?
+Especially since it's (in my opinion) more useful than 12 years' worth of school classes combined...
+But for a blog post, even this much is still pretty damn long, so let me just very briefly summarize the most important lesson from each section:

-The cognitive revolution has shown that it is our "imaginations" that really elevate us above animals ⇒ so if we want a better life, we should just tell ourselves "better stories";
+- The cognitive revolution has shown us that it's our "delusions" that really elevate us above the animals &#8658; so if we want a better life, we should just tell ourselves "better stories";

-The agricultural revolution showed us that in the long run, "improvements" can be really shitty even if they seem like good ideas in the short run ⇒ so let's be very careful about how we measure the quality of our lives;
+- The agricultural revolution has shown us that in the long run, "improvements" can turn out really shitty, even if they seemed like good ideas at the time &#8658; so let's be very careful about how we measure the quality of our lives;

-The unification of mankind has shown us that despite our perceived differences, we are all alike ⇒ so perhaps it is worth looking at our similarities; and finally
+- The unification of mankind has shown us that, despite our perceived differences, we are all still mostly alike &#8658; so perhaps it would be worth focusing on our similarities instead; and finally

-The scientific revolution has shown us that the fastest way to progress is to realise what you don't know ⇒ so...
-I don't know... read more!
+- The scientific revolution has shown us that the fastest way to progress is to realize what we *don't* know &#8658; so...
+I don't know...
+Maybe we should read more?